Military College of Engineering (Pakistan): Overview

+Corps of Engineers.
+Besides the Pakistan Army personnels and civilians, the military members of the allied countries including from Azerbaijan, Bangladesh, Bahrain, Malaysia, Myanmar (Burma), Oman, Qatar, Saudi Arabia, Turkey, and the United Arab Emirates (UAE).

 History

 A year after the Independence of Pakistan, the School of Military Engineering (SME) was established at Sialkot in 1948.

 Having functioned at Sialkot for over four years, SME was shifted to Risalpur in 1952.
 Here it grew and expanded its sphere of activity beyond the combat related training and started with dispensation of civil engineering knowledge through regular Bachelor of Engineering classes.
 It gradually transformed into a full-fledged and matured engineering college and was named College of Military Engineering (CME).

 In 1958, the institution was renamed as Military College of Engineering (MCE).

 In 1962 it was given the charter of self degree awarding and autonomous institution status by Government of Pakistan.

 In 1988 it was affiliated in with University of Engineering and Technology, Lahore for post-graduate studies.

 MCE also sought collaboration with well reputed Michigan State University of the United States of America.

 Scores of graduates have attained their higher education degrees from universities in the United States and United Kingdom.

 After establishment of National University of Sciences & Technology (NUST) in 1995,Military College of Engineering became one of its constituent colleges.